 Aims

-- Rapid emergency aid with food and seed packages for 3,000 particularly vulnerable families
+- Rapid emergency aid with food and seed packages delivered in three batches

 - Training for both refugees and locals in agroecological farming methods and the joint creation of vegetable gardens to sustainably improve food production